 Rose, of the Good Financial Cents blog, says that many of his financial-planning clients who were struggling when they first came to him didn’t have a clue how much they owed, much less have a plan to pay off their debts.
 As a result, many were making minimum payments without fully appreciating the interest implications.
 But consider this: If you send in just the monthly minimum (2% of the balance) on a credit card with a $5,000 balance and 15% interest rate, it will take 32 years to get rid the debt, and you will pay nearly $8,000 in interest on the original $5,000 balance.

 Ask your card issuer if it is willing to lower your interest rate to keep you as a customer.
 Even if you continue paying the minimum on the $5,000 balance, trimming the rate to 11% from 15% will shave nine years and almost $4,000 off the repayment.
 Alternatively, buckle down and boost your payment to $250 a month, which will erase the $5,000 balance in just a couple of years and the interest will total less than $800.
 True, $250 a month might stretch your budget in the short term, but the thousands you save on interest in the long run can be put to better use building wealth rather than servicing debt.
-(Look for low-rate cards among our best rewards credit cards for 2019.)
+(Look for low-rate cards among our best rewards credit cards.)